 Including personal stories and experiences in your webinar script makes your content memorable and differentiates your webinar from your competitors.

-Allow time for your speakers to go 'off-script' while sharing their personal experience.
+Allow time for your speakers to go 'off-script' while sharing their personal experiences.

 Top Tip: Anecdotal conversation is a great way to keep audiences engaged and interested.